Webhooks

 Webhooks apply to all QuickBooks Online companies connected to your app.

 You’ll need to configure an endpoint our servers can call whenever user data changes trigger notifications.
-Once webhooks are active, we’ll aggregate the requested event data, detail the changes, and send periodic notifications.
+Once webhooks are active, we’ll send the requested event data, changes, and notifications.

 Step 1: Set up OAuth 2.0